hiidef/django-quickbooks/README.md

         ENCRYPTED_FIELD_KEYS_DIR = "/path/to/keys"

 ==============
-Steps 7-END no longer apply to new apps.
+The following steps no longer apply to new apps...

 Hi Brian,